Milan-Ecsedi/Graduation_project_backend/README.md

 # Delete by id
 http://localhost:3000/user/delete/:id
 ```
+We recommend you to use Thunder Client for checking the endpoints if you are using Visual Studio:Code
 # Nest things

 If you are not familiar with Nest.js, then see it down below.